EVANBOI/EVANBOI-OOP-Dungeon-Game/Individual_Blog_Evan_Xiong.md

     - Refactored the onMovedAway method
     - Abstracted the buildable logic in the inventory class
     - As per Alex's instructions fixed my refactoring and made the buildable logic static methods
+    - Changed the buildable class into an interface.

 ## Week 9